 There are many factors that a commercial architect will need to consider that would not necessarily be relevant to a residential architect.
 Having a firm understanding of the various codes and regulations for safety and building requirements is an absolute necessity.

-Efficient cities and the supporting infrastructure (roads, bridges, mass transportation, etc.) are only one part of how an urban landscape will function.
+Dynamic cities and the supporting infrastructure (roads, bridges, mass transportation, etc.) are only one part of how an urban landscape will function.
 There are social, economic, and political considerations that must be considered to optimize how a community will interact on a daily basis.